 Exclusive Services

-At Planting Seeds Behavioral Health, I take a collaborative approach to helping individuals with co-occurring disorders, focusing on sustainable recovery and the integration of current scientific advancements in screening, assessment, and evidence-based pharmacotherapies.
+At Planting Seeds Behavioral Health, we take a collaborative approach to helping individuals with co-occurring disorders, focusing on sustainable recovery and the integration of current scientific advancements in screening, assessment, and evidence-based pharmacotherapies.

-In addition to substance use treatment, I provide comprehensive care that includes assessment, psychotherapy, and medication management for ADHD, anxiety disorders, depression, bipolar disorder, relationship challenges, and more.
-I am dedicated to creating a supportive and affirming space, especially for LGBTQ+ individuals, ensuring that care is personalized and inclusive.
+In addition to substance use treatment, we provide comprehensive care that includes assessment, psychotherapy, and medication management for ADHD, anxiety disorders, depression, relationship challenges, and more.
+We are dedicated to creating a supportive and affirming space, especially for LGBTQIA+ individuals, ensuring that care is personalized and inclusive.

 1